NiMet Issues One-Day Weather Alert, Lists States to Experience Thunderstorms, Rain

 Source: Getty Images

-Cloudy skies, moderate rains to hit central states
+Cloudy skies, rains to hit central states

-In Central states, NiMet predicted that cloudy skies with sunshine intervals and chances of moderate rains are expected in parts of Niger, Kogi, Kwara, the FCT, and Benue states.
+In central states, NiMet predicted that cloudy skies with sunshine intervals and chances of moderate rains are expected in parts of Niger, Kogi, Kwara, the FCT, and Benue states.

 The agency also forecasted that isolated thunderstorms with moderate rains are expected across most parts of the region on Monday afternoon and evening.